csiro-risk-assessment/mozzie/README.md

 ### `CellDynamicsX`

 This is a cython class that may be imported or cimported into other classes.
-Its purpose is to define the mosquito lifecycle dynamics at the grid-cell level.
+Its purpose is to define the mosquito lifecycle dynamics (ODEs) at the grid-cell level.
 Different dynamics may be easily defined by inheriting from the base class (the `X` is replaced by something like `Logistic`).
 The following methods are important

-- `getNumberOfPopulations` and `getNumberOfParameters` define the number of populations (maleGG, femaleGW, etc) and parameters (carrying capacity, mortality rate, etc) in the ODEs describing the lifecycle dynamics
+- `getNumberOfPopulations` and `getNumberOfParameters` define the number of populations (maleGG, femaleGW, etc) and parameters (carrying capacity, mortality rate, etc) in the ODEs describing the lifecycle dynamics.

 - `getNumberOfDiffusingPopulations` and `getDiffusingIndices` define which of the populations diffuse over the spatial grid (eg, mosquito eggs do not diffuse, but adults do).

 - `getNumberOfAdvectingPopulations` and `getAdvectingIndices` define which of the populations advect over the spatial grid (eg, mosquito eggs do not advect, but adults do).

 - `evolve(dt, pp)` is the most important method, for it solves the ODEs.
 Here `dt` is the time-step size, and `pp` is an array holding the populations and parameters.
-When another class (eg the "runner" of the simulation) calls this method, it will have placed the current populations and parameters into `pp`, and will expect `evolve` to modify the populations so they're correct for the next time-step.
+When another class (eg `SpatialDynamics.evolveCells`, below) calls this method, it will have placed the current populations and parameters into `pp`, and will expect `evolve` to modify the populations so they're correct for the next time-step.

 ### `PopulationsAndParameters`